KulkarniAtharva/Bus_Tracking-Android/README.md

 Keep your dear ones at arm’s length with real-time tracking of their school buses.
 Instant pickup and drop-off notifications with updated driver information will ensure your peace of mind when your kids are on the road.

+<B>Safety for your children</B>

+Mornings can be a hectic time.
+Getting ready for work.
+Getting the kids prepped for school.
+So what if – at least when it came to making sure your kids make it to the bus on time – you could remove some of that stress?